abr/abr.github.io/_services/applications.md

 ---
+layout: service

-title: Custom neuromorphic applications
+title: Custom apps
-pageId: custom-neuromorphic-applications
+tagline: Neuromorphic applications for your business
 img: applications.jpg
 pitch: >
   Target the latest, efficient, neuromorphic hardware with a specific application.
   We'll help you port it or build it from the ground up.
 ---

 We've built our reputation on developing proof-of-concept applications of neuromorphic technology.